25 Sneaky Weight Loss Hacks That Really Work

 Not every dieter counts calories.
 But you can still keep a food diary to hold yourself accountable and to promote diet-friendly choices.
 Sometimes seeing what you’ve eaten in one day or a week is very eye-opening.
 Check out a popular app, MyFitnessPal, or use an old-fashioned notebook.

-10. Avoid processed foods at all costs!
+10. Avoid processed foods as much as possible

-Quick microwavable meals are often high in calories, high in fat, and low in nutrition.
-Packaged foods are often filled with artificial food coloring, flavors, additives, and fillers that leave you bloated, inflamed, and low energy.
-Try to start following the idea of eating real food, mostly plants.
-Remember, real food often doesn’t have a label because there is nothing added to it.
-A carrot is a carrot!
+Quick microwavable meals are often high in calories and fat and low in nutrition.
+Similarly, packaged foods are notorious for artificial food coloring, flavors, additives, and fillers that leave you bloated, inflamed, and low on energy.

 11. De-clutter your countertops